+Respond to climate change risks such as flooding, increased temperatures and rising groundwater

+Creatively approach drainage with Water Sensitive Urban Design (WSUD) to support protection of waterways and foreshore edges

+Promote renewable sources of energy for public assets

+Embrace smart technologies

-- respond to climate change risks such as flooding, increased temperatures and rising groundwater - creatively approach drainage with Water Sensitive Urban Design (WSUD) to support protection of waterways and foreshore edges - promote renewable sources of energy for public assets - embrace smart technologies - create adaptive spaces in conjunction with defensive techniques in regard to sea level rise and flooding - promote strategies that reduce the Urban Heat Island effect by increasing tree canopy cover, reducing hard surfaces and promoting green/cool coloured/reflective roofs - integrate outcomes of the NCC strategic position for the management of low lying areas of Newcastle as required
+Create adaptive spaces in conjunction with defensive techniques in regard to sea level rise and flooding

+Promote strategies that reduce the Urban Heat Island effect by increasing tree canopy cover, reducing hard surfaces and promoting green/cool coloured/reflective roofs
-4.0 THE MASTER PLAN

-'Preserving historical and unique features should be a priority rather than allowing the features to disappear and be replaced by signage' - Community member
+Integrate outcomes of the NC strategic position for the management of low lying areas of Newcastle as required

-4.1 OVERVIEW
+4.1 Overview

-The master plan is split into six themes, developed through the findings of the community engagement, analysis of the physical elements of Carrington and background research.
+The Masterplan is split into six themes, developed through the findings of the community engagement, analysis of the physical elements of Carrington and background research.

-Note that the actions identified in the Master plan are currently unfunded, and will be considered against council's overall priorities for the City.
+Note that the actions identified in the Masterplan are currently unfunded, and will be considered against council's overall priorities for the City.
 Redevelopment opportunities are conceptual only and will be subject to detailed design.